-After this initial meeting, it is the responsibility of the student to acquire and fill out all appropriate forms with the assistance of the Graduate Student Affairs Advisor.
+After this initial meeting, it is the responsibility of the student to acquire and fill out all appropriate forms with the assistance of the Graduate Student Affairs Officer.

-First-year students should expect to enroll in the core courses (RLST 200A, 200B, 200C) in Fall, Winter, and Spring quarters, respectively.
-Since the Ph.D. program requires students to fulfill a specific number of "major field" and

-"minor field" units, students should also be thinking of how to fulfill those requirements when they register.
+First-year students should expect to enroll in two of the three the core courses (RLST 200A, 200B, 200C) in Fall, Winter, and Spring quarters as appropriate.
+Since the Ph.D. program requires students to fulfill a specific number of "major field" and "minor field" units, students should also be thinking of how to fulfill those requirements when they register.